ammdias/finctrl/MANUAL.md

 Arguments:

 - **of**: total amount of the transaction.
-Will be the amount of the single parcel of each transaction (being negated, multiplied by `-1` on the first).
+Will be the amount of the single parcel of each transaction (being negated--multiplied by `-1`--on the first).
 - **description** (*optional*): description of the transaction and parcels.
 If not provided the *default transfer text* will be used (see [show settings](#show-settings)).